-Applications will be reviewed by up to two (2) CDA staff, and up to three (3) individuals qualified by the CDA with no direct affiliation with any potential applicants.
+Applications will be reviewed by a minimum of two (2) CDA staff, and a minimum of three (3) individuals qualified by the CDA with no direct affiliation with any potential applicants.
 Applications meeting the eligibility criteria will be scored, ranked and a recommendation will be submitted to the CDA Board of Commissioners for consideration for approval.
 If the proposal is selected and approved by the CDA Board of Commissioners, the CDA will enter into a grant agreement with the city/township.